LearnWeb3DAO/NFT-Collection/README.md

   npm install ethers
   ```

-- In your public folder, download this folder and all the images in it (https://github.com/LearnWeb3DAO/NFT-Collection/tree/main/my-app/public/cryptodevs).
-Make sure that the name of the downloaded folder is `cryptodevs`
+- In your public folder, download this folder and all the images in it (<https://github.com/LearnWeb3DAO/NFT-Collection/tree/main/my-app/public/cryptodevs>).
+Make sure that the name of the downloaded folder is `cryptodevs`.
+You can use a tool like <https://download-directory.github.io/> to download a single folder hosted on Github.

 - Now go to styles folder and replace all the contents of `Home.modules.css` file with the following code, this would add some styling to your dapp: